raideno/convex-billing/packages/demo/README.md

-# Convex Billing Stripe Demo
+# Convex Stripe Demo

-This is a demo app that demonstrates how to use the [Convex Stripe Billing](https://github.com/raideno/convex-stripe-component) package.
+This is a demo app that demonstrates how to use the [Convex Stripe](https://github.com/raideno/convex-stripe-component) package.

 Before running the demo, make sure the following environment variables are configured in your convex project: